llamanodes/web3-proxy/README.md

 ## Influx

-If running multiple web3-proxies connected to the same influxdb bucket, you **must** set `app.influxdb_id` to a globally unique value for each server!
+If running multiple web3-proxies connected to the same influxdb bucket, you **must** set `app.unique_id` to a globally unique value for each server!

-`app.influxdb_id` defaults to 0 which will only work if you only have one server!
+`app.unique_id` defaults to 0 which will only work if you only have one server!

 ## Common commands